 Are income-driven repayment plans a good idea?

-Income-driven repayment plans have their pros and cons, and they’re not the best solution for everyone.
-However, if you’re on a low income, have high student debt, or otherwise struggling to make your student loan payments, they may be right for you.
-Additionally, income-driven repayment plan forgiveness options mean that you may never need to pay your entire student loan balance.
+Income-driven repayment plans have pros and cons and are only the best solution for some.
+However, if you’re on a low income, have high student debt, or are struggling to make your student loan payments, they may suit you.
+Additionally, income-driven repayment plan forgiveness options mean you may never need to pay your entire student loan balance.

 Is there an income limit for income-driven repayment plans?

-Yes, to qualify for an income-driven repayment plan, you’ll need to meet certain requirements, including income.
-That limit is dependent on factors such as what plan you choose and whether you’re married or have kids.
+To qualify for an income-driven repayment plan, you must meet certain requirements, including income.
+That limit depends on factors such as what plan you choose and whether you’re married or have kids.
 Your monthly payments will also be determined based on your income, among other factors.

 How long do IDR plans last?

-Your IDR plan will last as long as you continue to qualify, as long as you recertify every year.
-You will need to make monthly payments on your income-based repayment plan until you either pay off the entire balance of the loan or qualify for loan forgiveness.
-Your balance will become eligible for loan forgiveness after either 20 or 25 years of qualifying payments, depending on the type of plan and your individual situation.
+Your IDR plan will last as long as you qualify and recertify annually.
+You must make monthly payments on your income-based repayment plan until you either pay off the entire loan balance or qualify for loan forgiveness.
+Your balance will become eligible for loan forgiveness after either 20 or 25 years of qualifying payments, depending on the type of plan and your situation.

 Are income-driven repayment plans forgiven after 20 years?

-All income-driven repayment plans qualify for student loan forgiveness after 25 years, and in some cases sooner.
-Your remaining loan balance will be eligible for forgiveness after 20 years of qualifying payments for PAYE loans, and 25 years for ICR loans.
-For both IBR and REPAYE loans, your balance will be eligible for forgiveness after either 20 or 25 years of qualifying payments, depending on the terms of your loan, or your type of study, respectively.
+All income-driven repayment plans qualify for student loan forgiveness after 25 years, sometimes sooner.
+Your remaining loan balance will be eligible for forgiveness after 20 years of qualifying payments for PAYE loans and 25 years for ICR loans.
+For both IBR and SAVE loans, your balance will be eligible for forgiveness after either 20 or 25 years of qualifying payments, depending on the terms of your loan or your type of study.

 Will income-based repayment hurt my credit score?

-No, not as long as you make your monthly payments and meet other loan terms and conditions, your credit score won’t be adversely affected.
+No, not.
+Your credit score won’t be adversely affected if you make your monthly payments and meet other loan terms and conditions.
 In fact, by signing up for an IBR plan, you could avoid defaulting on your monthly payments and ensure that your credit score isn’t negatively impacted.

 See also: